emmett-framework/emmett/docs/tutorial.md

 The code is quite self-explanatory: it will add an user who can sign in with the "walter@massivedynamics.com" email and "pocketuniverse" as the password, then create an admin group and add the *Walter* user to this group.

-So you can just start a python shell and run:
+Now you can just start a python shell and run:

 ```python
 >>> from bloggy import setup
 >>> setup()
 ```

-And we have everything ready to start writing and *exposing* our functions.
+and we have everything ready to start writing and *exposing* our functions.

 Exposing functions
 ------------------

-The first thing we need to do, just a moment before writing the functions that will handle the clients' requests, is to add the database and authorization handlers to our application, so that we can use them with our functions following the request flow.
+Before we can start writing the functions that will handle the clients' requests, we need to add the database and authorization **handlers** to our application, so that we can use them with our functions following the request flow.

-Moreover, to use the authorization module, we need to add to the application's handlers a sessions manager too.
+Moreover, to use the authorization module, we need to add to the application's handlers a **sessions manager** too.
-In this tutorial, the cookie support for session will be enough (we will use "Walternate" as a secret key for encrypting cookies):
+In this tutorial, the cookie support for session will be enough (and we will use "Walternate" as a secret key for encrypting cookies):

 ```python
 from weppy.sessions import SessionCookieManager